-The CDC906 is designed in a RFSiGe process technology.
-This process gives excellent performance in linearity, low power consumption, best-in-class noise performance and good isolation characteristic between the on-chip components.
+The CDC706 is designed in a RFSiGe process technology incorporating silicon-germanium (SiGe) technology.
+This process gives excellent performance in linearity, low power consumption, best-in-class noise performance and very good isolation characteristic between the on-chip components.

 The good isolation was a major criteria to use the RFSiGe process as it minimizes the coupling effect.
 Even if all three PLLs are active and all outputs are on, the noise suppression is clearly above 50 dB.
-Figure 31 and Figure 32 show an example of noise coupling, spur-suppression, and power supply noise rejection of CDC906.
-Die respective measurement conditions are shown in Figure 31 and Figure 32.
+Figure 30 and Figure 31 show an example of noise coupling, spur-suppression, and power supply noise rejection of CDC706.
+Die respective measurement conditions are shown in Figure 30 and Figure 31.

-Figure 31.
+Figure 30.
 Noise Coupling and Spur Suppression

-Figure 32.
+Figure 31.
 Power Supply Noise Rejection